-1. Why was I admitted to the Summer Institute for Higher Learning?
+1. Why am I invited to the Summer Institute (SIHL)?

-2. Is attending the Summer Institute for Higher Learning optional?
+4. Is attending the Summer Institute optional for admission to EIU?

 *Assume 7.25% tuition increase with enrollment of 30 credit hours and in-state residency

 Students enrolled in the Summer Institute will take 2 courses for academic credit (6 Credit Hours).
 These courses will satisfy requirements in the General Education Core.
-All students will take ENG 1001G (Composition & Language) and choose* between SOC 1838G (Introductory Sociology), GEG 1100G (Cultural Geography), or PLS 1153 (American Government and Constitution).
-Students will also participate in a Personal Development seminar taught by staff from the Student Success Center.
+All students will take ENG 1001G (Composition & Language) and choose* between SOC 1838G (Introductory Sociology) or GEG 1100G (Cultural Geography).
+Students will also participate in a Personal Development seminars taught by staff from the Student Success Center.

 *Staff reserves the right to adjust course registration based on enrollment

 The Summer Institute is a fast paced learning environment.
-Participants can expect to be busy Monday – Friday from early in the morning to late in the evening.
+Participants can expect to be busy Monday – Thursday from early in the morning to late in the evening.
 Students will also be busy Friday morning, however time on Friday afternoons and the weekends are less structured.
-Students will also have some evenings free to run errands, have some fun, and just relax.
+Students will also have afternoons and late evenings free to run errands, have some fun, and just relax.
 See a typical week schedule.

 No. All Summer Institute students are required to live on campus for the duration of the program.
 Students are encouraged to live on campus to form the connections with the other students, faculty, and staff.
-Our hope is that students develop the skills necessary to ensure their success at EIU.
 This is often hard to do with the distractions of home and family.
 It is best for students to live on campus to make full use of the resources EIU has to offer.

 Generally, we want Summer Institute students to stay on campus during the weekends.
 Most of the academic work at EIU is done over the weekend.
 The weekend time can be used to catch up on readings or homework.
 We have found that students do very little work when they go home for the weekends.
-For this reason, we require all Summer Institute students to remain on campus three of the four (4th of July weekend, plus one additional weekend students traditionally go home) weekends the program is in session.
+For this reason, we ask all Summer Institute students to remain on campus two of the four (4th of July weekend, plus one additional weekend students traditionally go home) weekends the program is in session.
 Exceptions to this policy are made by Program Director on a case-by-case basis.

-Students enrolled in the Summer Institute will pay $3,170 for tuition & fees, room & board (includes 12 meals per week plus $30 dining dollars).
+Students enrolled in the Summer Institute will pay $3,302.53 for tuition & fees, room & board (includes 12 meals per week plus $30 dining dollars).
 Financial aid may be available by filling out the 15-16 FAFSA.
-Contact the Office of Financial Aid for general information about financial aid at Eastern Illinois University.
+Contact the Office of Financial Aid and Scholarships for general information about financial aid at Eastern Illinois University.